hgrsd/deputy/README.md

 ## Architecture

 Deputy employs a modular architecture built around three core concepts: providers, tools, and sessions.
-Providers abstract different AI services (currently Anthropic's Claude), tools define the operations Deputy can perform within your environment, and sessions manage the conversation state and permission model.
+Providers abstract different AI services (currently Anthropic's Claude and OpenAI), tools define the operations Deputy can perform within your environment, and sessions manage the conversation state and permission model.

 The system initialises by scanning your project directory, generating a contextual file tree, and optionally loading agent instructions from configuration files.
 Each interaction flows through a permission system that can prompt for approval, remember decisions, or operate autonomously in YOLO mode.